OverLordGoldDragon/dev_tg/README.md

  5. which are then printed, recorded.<br>
  6. The loop repeats, or `validate()` is called.<br>

 Once `validate()` finishes, training may checkpoint, and `train()` is called again.
-That's the high-level overview.
+That's the (simlpified) high-level overview.
 Callbacks and other behavior can be configured for every stage of training.